dodyg/practical-aspnetcore/projects/rewrite/README.md

   * [Rewrite - 5](/projects/rewrite/rewrite-5)

     Implement a custom redirect logic based on `IRule` implementation.
-Require additional dependency of `"Microsoft.AspNetCore.StaticFiles": "1.1.0"` to serve images.

     This custom redirection logic allows us to simply specify the image file names without worrying about their exact path e.g.'xx.jpg' and 'yy.png'.

   * [Rewrite - 6](/projects/rewrite/rewrite-6)

     Implement a custom redirect logic using lambda (similar functionality to Rewrite - 5).
-Require additional dependency of `"Microsoft.AspNetCore.StaticFiles": "1.1.0"` to serve images.

     This custom redirection logic allows us to simply specify the image file names without worrying about their exact path e.g.'xx.jpg' and 'yy.png'.